HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/applications/sort_data_by_key.md

 OPTIONS:

-	-g --group <index>     The group column(s) in the key file default is all columns except the first ID column -v --values <index>    Specific data column indexes to sort by default is all identifiable data columns
+	-o --output <file>      The output basename, default overwrites input -g --group <index>      The group column(s) in the key file default is all columns except the first ID column -v --values <index>     Specific data column indexes to sort by default is all identifiable data columns
 	-n --norm <index>       Specify the reference data columns for normalization -f --format <int>       Specify the decimal positions when normalizing -s --sort [count|name]  Specify how to sort the groups: by decreasing count or by name.
 Default is count.
 	-h --help               Show this help